magiblot/tvision/README.md

 * `width` specifies the maximum number of display columns that should be read from `str`.
 * `begin` specifies the number of display columns that should be skipped at the beginning of `str`.
 This is useful for horizontal scrolling.
 If `begin` is in the middle of a multi-width character, the remaining positions in that character are filled with spaces.

-The return value is the number of display columns that were actually filled with text.
+The return values are the number of display columns that were actually filled with text.

 ```c++
 void TDrawBuffer::moveBuf(ushort indent, const void *source, ushort attr, ushort count);